MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/building-usb-devices-for-windows.md

 ---
 Description: This section provides links for manufacturers of USB peripheral devices.
-title: Building USB devices for Windows ms.date: 04/20/2017 ms.localizationpriority: medium
+title: Getting started with building USB devices for Windows ms.date: 04/20/2017 ms.localizationpriority: medium
 ---

-# Building USB devices for Windows
+# Getting started with building USB devices for Windows

 ## Summary